camptocamp/maplibre-gl-shader-layer/readme.md

 The values of `polynomialSlope` and `polynomialOffset` are common across the entire layer, meaning those settings apply to all the tilesets that make the series.

 ## Implement your own tiled layer
+To create your own tiled layer, you have to:
+- extend from the class `BaseShaderTiledLayer`
+- implement the method `onSetTileShaderParameters(...)`, to provide new tiles with some meterial config (*fragment shader*, *uniforms*, *defines*, etc.)
+- implement the method `onTileUpdate(...)` called just before rendering each tile to update uniform values
+- write your own fragment shader, possibly reussing the built-in uniforms and varyings

+To get some inspiraration, [DistanceTiledLayer](src/lib/layers/DistanceTiledLayer.ts) is a good example as it's a bit more than the bare minimum, yet is not too complex.

+Here are all the built-in **uniforms** that `BaseShaderTiledLayer` adds for you and that are alway accessible from your fragment shader:
+- `float opacity` : updated whenever the method `layer.setOpacity(...)` is called, the value is in the range [0, 1].
+Your choice to make use of it with `fragColor.a *= opacity;`
+- `float zoom` : in the range [0, 22], straight comming from `map.getZoom()`
+- `vec3 tileIndex` : the `{z}/{x}/{y}` indices for each tile.
+Values are integers but actually passed as a vector of float instead of a `ivec3` simply because it's easier to manipulate in the shader (used in the vertex shader but likely not very useful for a fragment shader)
+- `bool isGlobe` : tells whether the map projection is a globe or not (used in the vertex shader but likely not very useful for a fragment shader)
+- `float altitude` : used in the vertex shader and updated with `layer.setAltitude(...)`.
+Likely not of any use in the fragment shader.
+- `bool relativeTilePosition` : tells whether the tiles are positioned with high-precision.
+This happens automatically beyond zoom level 15 and is likely of no use in the fragment shader

+In addition, there are **varyings** computed by the vertex shader and that are passed to the fragment shader:
+- `vec2 v_uv` : with `v_uv.x` in [0, 1] from west to east and `v_uv.y` in [0, 1] from north to south on each tile.
+- `vec2 v_lonLat` : with `v_lonLat.x` being the longitude in [-180, 180] and `v_lonLat.y` being the latitude in [-85, 85].